google-deepmind/dm_env/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
+This library is widely used in our research code, so we are unlikely to be able to accept changes to the interface.
+We can more easily accept patches and contributions related to documentation.
 There are just a few small guidelines you need to follow.

 ## Contributor License Agreement